 Forklift Mechanic Schools and Training Programs

 Get information about schools for aspiring forklift mechanics, and learn about certificate, diploma and degree programs.
 Find out what factors you should consider when selecting a school.
-Schools offering Industrial Automation Engineering Technology degrees can also be found in these popular choices.

 What You Need to Know

 While postsecondary training is often not required for you to find a job as a forklift mechanic, it may improve your odds of employment.
 You can find training through diploma, certificate and associate's degree programs.
-Much of the training is hands-on, but some programs offer a few course you may complete online.
+Much of the training is hands-on, but some programs offer a few courses you may complete online.

 |Online||A few courses may be offered online|